UK Calculator Editorial Team

 Frequently Asked Questions About UK Inflation

-As of February 2026, the UK CPI inflation rate stands at approximately 3.0%, according to the Office for National Statistics.
-This is above the Bank of England's 2% target but significantly below the peak of 11.1% reached in October 2022.
-The Bank of England's base rate is currently 4.50%, reflecting its ongoing efforts to return inflation to the 2% target.
-For the most current monthly figure, visit the ONS inflation statistics page.
+The UK CPI inflation rate was 2.8% in the 12 months to May 2026 (unchanged from April 2026), according to the Office for National Statistics.
+This is above the Bank of England's 2% target but far below the 11.1% peak reached in October 2022.
+The Bank of England base rate is 3.75%, cut to that level in December 2025 and held at the June 2026 MPC meeting.
+For the latest monthly figure, see the ONS inflation statistics page.

 The inflation rate is calculated by comparing the current price index to the price index from a previous period: